-Today, it is fair to say that the view that good institutions are the key to growth and prosperity is the new "received wisdom."
+Today, it is fair to say that the view that good institutions are the key to growth and prosperity is the new "received wisdom".
 This does not mean that all puzzles are dissolved and that we know what to do to make any country more prosperous.
-It is fairly straightforward to identify what has gone wrong and how institutions ought to be improved in today's very poor countries, where average income is an order of magnitude lower than in the richest countries, although it is still exceedingly difficult to implement these improvements.
+It is fairly straightforward to identify what has gone wrong and how institutions ought to be improved in today's very poor countries where average income is an order of magnitude lower than in the richest countries, although it is still exceedingly difficult to implement these improvements.
 However, the matter is much more complicated when it comes to the wealthiest countries.
-Per capita income is more than 50 times higher in the United States than in Sierra Leone and Haiti, but if we compare the United States to countries like Sweden, Switzerland, and the Netherlands, differences in per capita income are far smaller.
-However, the matter is much more complicated when it comes to the wealthiest countries.
-Per capita income is more than 50 times higher in the United States than in Sierra Leone and Haiti, but if we compare the United States to countries like Sweden, Switzerland, and the Netherlands, differences in per capita income are far smaller.
+Per capita income is more than 50 times higher in the US than in Sierra Leone and Haiti, but if we compare the US to countries like Sweden, Switzerland and the Netherlands differences in per capita income are far smaller.